Sandeep Naithani

-Vice Admiral Sandeep Naithani, AVSM, VSM is a serving Flag officer in the Indian Navy.
-He currently serves as the Chief of Materiel.
+Vice Admiral Sandeep Naithani, PVSM, AVSM, VSM is a former Flag officer in the Indian Navy.
+He last served as the Chief of Materiel.
 He has earlier served as the Controller Warship Production and Acquisition from 2020 to 2021 and as the Admiral Superintendent Naval Dockyard (Mumbai) in 2018.

 Early life and education

 He hails from Pauri district of Uttarakhand and has done his schooling from the Government Model High School, Chandigarh and the Visakha Valley School in Visakhapatnam.
 He graduated from the National Defence Academy, Pune as part of the 65th course.

 Naval career

 Naithani was commissioned into the Electrical branch of the Indian Navy on 1 January 1985.
 He served three tenures on board the aircraft carrier IINS Viraat (R22).
 Ashore, he has served in the Naval Dockyards at Mumbai and Visakhapatnam.
 At Naval Dockyard (Mumbai), he served as the Manager, Electrical and Power Systems.
 Subsequently, he served as the Assistant General Manager (Planning) at Naval Dockyard (Visakhapatnam).

 Naithani has completed the staff course at the Defence Services Staff College, Wellington.
-He also holds a Master's degree in Radar and communication engineering from the Indian Institute of Technology, Delhi.
+He also holds a master's degree in Radar and communication engineering from the Indian Institute of Technology, Delhi.
 He also attended the National Defence College, New Delhi.